mmmarcopalma/open_PPE/README.md

 All links are stored in LINKS.md

--

-Big info provided by Alex Walzer
+Thanks to Alex Walzer for much of the info